Skyshader77/Lacryma-Hydra/chapter12.typ

 Nix pulled him asides.

-"Are you sure, this is better left to the Excubitores," whispered Nix.
+"Are you certain?
+This rumor is better left to the Excubitores," whispered Nix.

 "The same we hanged a month ago?
 Were they not screaming about a monster as well?"